Carlos Santana Player Props: Brewers vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have the 27th-ranked team ERA across all league pitching staffs (4.94).
+- The Nationals' 4.95 team ERA ranks 27th among all league pitching staffs.

-- Nationals pitchers combine to surrender the most home runs in baseball (153 total, 1.4 per game).
+- The Nationals allow the most home runs in baseball (153 total, 1.4 per game).

-- In his last time out on Thursday, the right-hander threw six scoreless innings against the New York Mets while surrendering two hits.
+- In his last appearance on Friday, the left-hander went five innings against the New York Mets, giving up three earned runs while surrendering five hits.

+- The 24-year-old has put up a 4.42 ERA and 10.5 strikeouts per nine innings across 21 games this season, while allowing a batting average of .264 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.